Amin-Hashemi-WEB3/simple-tweets/README.md

 # simple-tweets

 This project demonstrates a basic Web3 use case.
+It is based on the Buildspace wave-contract.
 It comes with a sample contract, a script that deploys that contract and a front-end.

 As always, NPM install.